pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

 primitives.
 Arguably, the most primitive goal is the `equivalence relation <https://en.wikipedia.org/wiki/Equivalence_relation>`_ under unification denoted by \ ``eq``\  in Python.

-In :numref:`mk-basics-eq`, we ask for all successful results/reifications (signified by the \ ``0``\  argument) of the logic variable \ ``var('q')``\  for the goal
+In :ref:`mk-basics-eq`, we ask for all successful results/reifications (signified by the \ ``0``\  argument) of the logic variable \ ``var('q')``\  for the goal
 \ ``eq(var('q'), 1)``\ --i.e. unify \ ``var('q')``\  with \ ``1``\ .

 .. code-block:: python
-    :caption: mk-basics-eq
     :name: mk-basics-eq

     from kanren import run, eq